-What It Takes to Be a Highly Effective Volunteer
+What It Takes to Be an Effective Volunteer Abroad

 By Joseph Collins and Luke Wendt

 During the research for How to Live Your Dream of Volunteering Overseas, a six-year project that took us to more than 25 countries, we spoke with a variety of people in the field of international volunteering.
 When we asked them "what are the character traits of a highly effective volunteer?" it became clear to us that, though there are a myriad of different approaches to volunteering, there seems to be a consensus around the most important traits of effective volunteers: flexibility, patience, openness, dependability, and humility.

 You must be flexible.
 You may arrive at a volunteer post with a written job description, but when it comes time to start doing things you may discover that your job description is largely irrelevant.
 No volunteer ever knows exactly what will be required of him or her in the workplace, but, as Lee Cridland of the Andean Information Center in Bolivia told us, "Being a good volunteer is about doing what is necessary."

 Doing what is necessary often means letting go of grandiose plans and undertaking basic tasks.
 Ranjit Purshotan of the Legal Resource Center in South Africa explained, "Its actually impossible to find exciting, high-profile work for volunteers every day.
 At some point you have to do the run-of-the-mill stuff.
 Fighting for someone's old age pension, for example, may not seem exciting at first, but it's of the utmost importance to that person."
 Being flexible involves adapting to what is going on around you, even if it is radically different than what you are used to.